“Let me, O let me bathe my soul in colours; let me swallow the sunset and drink the rainbow.”

 Warmest Wishes

-Jacky will be teaching on the Access to Compassion Course starting 14th September and the new Stillness Through Movement Course on 5th October, 2021.
+Jacky will be teaching on the Mindfulness Level 2 – Responding with Compassion and the new Stillness Through Movement Course on 5th October, 2021.

 She has contributed a chapter to the Mindful Heroes Book entitled “Turning Empathic Distress into Compassion – A Hero’s Journey for Family Carers”.
 You can hear an extract from the chapter where she talks about the results of her MSc Studies in Mindfulness on Compassion & Family Carers.
 You can download a free sample of Jacky’s chapter here.